Culture change still a process as second year begins

 Entire LA Tech staff uses family mentality in recruiting

-With the hire, Summitt adds a 35-year veteran of the collegiate coaching ranks and someone that he is very familiar with from her 20 years as an assistant and associate head coach at the University of Tennessee.
+DeMoss is a 36-year veteran of the collegiate coaching ranks and someone that he is very familiar with from her 20 years as an assistant and associate head coach at the University of Tennessee.

 Her coaching career also includes a three-year stint as an assistant coach to Gail Goestenkors at Texas.